 While you may feel entitled to that extra $100, that’s not how replacement cost works.
-That’s because it takes into account how much that same item – same make and model – is sold today, but new.
+That’s because it takes into account how much that same item – same make and model – is sold today.

 House repairs and replacement cost

 Let’s explore a different angle, where you’d actually receive more money than you put in originally: